delendum-xyz/zk-knowledge/README.md

 - This suggests that, given a formally verified general-purpose proving system, and a verifying compiler from statements to circuits, one can solve the problem of proving correctness of application-specific proving systems without application-specific correctness proofs

+- Suppose that

-- Suppose one can write the statement to be expressed by a circuit in a machine-readable, human-readable notation, where it is self-evident that the statement being written has the intended meaning or denotation.
-Suppose further that one has a verifying compiler which turns that statement into a circuit which provably has the same denotation as the source statement.
-Suppose further that that circuit can be executed on a formally verified general-purpose probabilistic proving system.
-Then one can generate formally verified application-specific probabilistic proving systems without any additional proof writing for an additional application.
+  1. one can write the statement to be expressed by a circuit in a machine-readable, human-readable notation, where it is self-evident that the statement being written has the intended meaning or denotation
+  2. one has a verifying compiler which turns that statement into a circuit which provably has the same denotation as the source statement
+  3. circuit can be executed on a formally verified general-purpose probabilistic proving system

+- Then one can generate formally verified application-specific probabilistic proving systems without any additional proof writing for an additional application.
 This seems like a promising way forward towards a sustainable and cost effective approach to formal verification for ZK circuits

 ### Efficient execution of formally verified programs

-- Efficient execution of formally verified programs is a largely unsolved problem.
-The proof assistants [Coq](https://coq.inria.fr/) and [Agda](https://github.com/agda/agda/) do not provide for compilation of programs written in those languages to an efficiently executable form.
-The language [ATS](http://www.ats-lang.org/) provides proof facilities and purports to allow for programming with the efficiency of C and C++
+- Efficient execution of formally verified programs is a largely unsolved problem:

+  - The proof assistants [Coq](https://coq.inria.fr/) and [Agda](https://github.com/agda/agda/) do not provide for compilation of programs written in those languages to an efficiently executable form
+  - The language [ATS](http://www.ats-lang.org/) provides proof facilities and purports to allow for programming with the efficiency of C and C++

+#### Modern computing

-- In the context of modern computing, most computationally intensive tasks deal with vector math and other embarassingly parallel problems which are done most efficiently on specialized hardware such as GPUs, FPGAs, and ASICs.
-This is generally true of the problem of constructing proofs in probabilistic proof systems.
+- In the context of modern computing, most computationally intensive tasks deal with vector math and other embarassingly parallel problems which are done most efficiently on specialized hardware such as GPUs, FPGAs, and ASICs
+- This is generally true of the problem of constructing proofs in probabilistic proof systems.
 Provers for these proof systems would be most efficient if implemented on specialized hardware, but in practice, they are usually implemented on CPUs, due to the greater ease of programming on CPUs and the greater availability of those skill sets in the labor market

-- For creating a formally verified implementation of a probabilistic proof system which executes efficiently, it seems that the right goal is not to optimize for speed of execution on a CPU, but to target specialized hardware such as FPGAs, GPUs, or ASICs.
-Unfortunately, tools for compiling formally verified programs to run on FPGAs, GPUs, or ASICs are more or less nonexistent as far as we know
+- For creating a formally verified implementation of a probabilistic proof system which executes efficiently, it seems that the right goal is not to optimize for speed of execution on a CPU, but to target specialized hardware such as FPGAs, GPUs, or ASICs
+- Unfortunately, tools for compiling formally verified programs to run on FPGAs, GPUs, or ASICs are more or less nonexistent as far as we know

+### The State of Current Progress

+-

+### Future Outlook

+-